brianshumate/ansible-meatspace-chat/README_VAGRANT.md

 There is more information in the main project [README](README.md) about these variables.

-Then, copy `templates/meatspacechat.env.j2` to `templates/_meatspacechat.env.j2` and update as necessary with the particular environment variables you need for your Meatspace Chat.

-Finally, update the `site.yml` playbook if you plan to use it and set `meatspacechat_identity` to the short username of your bot.
+Finally, copymeatspace-chatl.example` playbook to `meatspace-chatyou plan to use it and configure the following variables as appropriate:

+* `hosts`
+* `meatspacechat_twitter_key`
+* `meatspacechat_twitter_secret`

-### Meatspace Chat Activate!
+### Activate Meatspace Chat

-After configuring your Meatspace Chat's environment variables, you should be able to bootstrap the bot using a virtualenv with commands like following:
+Aftemeatspace-chat your Meatspace Chat's environment variables, you can fire up a Vagrant based instance by issuing the following command from the `ansible-meatspace-chat` role directory:

 ```
-mkvirtualenv ansible
-pip install ansible
 vagrant up
 ```